RobertoVallado/DogMatchMaker/README.md

-TinDog Starting Files, as advertised on the Online course! swipe right for those bitches you dog!!
+TinDog Starting Files, as advertised on the Online course! swipe right for those b**ches you dog!!